irisnet/mainnet/delegation-program/README.md

 * Company or full name
 * Validator operator address
 * How much IRIS do you currently hold?
+* How much IRIS do you currently self-delegate?
 * How much delegation do you currently hold?
 * Your achievement in Fuxi testnet or other PoS projects, if any
 * Information about your infrastructure